Saturday 15 - Sunday 16 September 2018 Adelaide Convention Centre

 Alison Bush Memorial Oration (Keynote Speaker)

 Professor Kerry Arabena is a descendant of the Meriam people of the Torres Strait and current Chair for Indigenous Health and Director of the Indigenous Health Equity Unit at The University of Melbourne.
 She is Executive Director and Lead Investigator on the First 1000 Days Australia, an interventions-based, pre-birth, multigenerational cohort study designed with and for Aboriginal and Torres Strait Islander families.
 The model aims to provide a comprehensive strategy to strengthen Aboriginal and Torres Strait Islander families to help address their children’s needs from pre‐conception to two years of age.
 In these crucial first 1000 days, the best foundations are laid down for the future health and wellbeing of Aboriginal and Torres Strait Islander children

-*Aboriginals and Torres Strait Islanders are warned that this site may contain images and voices of deceased people
+*Aboriginal and Torres Strait Islander people are warned that this site may contain images and voices of deceased people